 Welcome to Google Fiber Webpass

-Thanks for using Webpass’ products and services, including Google Fiber Webpass services offered in select markets (“Services”).
-The Services are provided by Webpass, Inc., located at 267 8th Street, San Francisco, CA 94103, United States, or one of its affiliates (collectively referred to as “Webpass”).
-The Webpass Terms of Service (“Terms”) means the terms specified below.
+The Webpass Inc. Terms of Service (“Terms”) means the terms specified below.
 By agreeing to the Terms, you represent that you are at least eighteen years old and capable of entering into a legally binding agreement on behalf of yourself and others in your residence who may use the Services.
 By signing up for or using the Services, you agree to these Terms.

 Communicating Electronically with Webpass

 We may be required to provide certain disclosures, notices and communications (collectively “Communications”) to you in written form.
 We will deliver such Communications to you in electronic form.
 Your agreement to these Terms confirms your ability and consent to receive such Communications electronically.
-You consent to receive electronically all Communications that we may provide you in connection with your Webpass account and your use of the Services.
+You consent to receive electronically all Communications that we may provide you in connection with your Google Fiber Webpass account and your use of the Services.
 Communications include:

 - agreements and policies related to the Services, including updates to those agreements and policies;

 - payment authorizations and transaction receipts or confirmations;

-- questionnaires and marketing materials relating to Webpass’ services;
+- questionnaires and marketing materials relating to the Services;

 - account statements and history; and